ccueva10/Library-System/README.md

 Creates, updates, and deletes books.
 Manages book availability and tracks book details such as ISBN, title, author, and genre.
 Overall, Book Management plays a role in managing various types of books through providing efficient organization and the retrieval of information.

 **Patron Management:**
 Defines patrons and separates them into students and faculty.
 Patrons have ID, name, contact info, and borrowing history.
-Students can borrow a smaller amount of books than faculty and students have a year of graduation
+Students can borrow a smaller amount of books than faculty and students have a year of graduation.

 **Transaction Management:**
 Transaction Management in the library management system handles the borrowing and returning of books by patrons.
 Overall, Transaction Management plays a crucial role in ensuring the smooth operation of the library management system by accurately recording and managing the borrowing and returning of books by patrons.